 In 2013, the Kaiser Family Foundation estimated that approximately 77% of U.S. firms offered employee wellness programs.
 There are many benefits that can be reaped from promoting workplace wellness:

-By implementing a wellness program into your company, you are ensuring the health of your employees.
+By implementing a wellness program in your company, you are ensuring the health of your employees.
 Thus, less absenteeism is seen in the workplace due to illness.

 A wellness program involves everyone in the office.
 An on-site gym provides outside socialization for employees and encourages open communication.